Multiple Changepoint Detection with Partial Information on Changepoint Times: Introduction

 While metadata is typically only used to verify climate changepoint conclusions in hindsight, Sections \ref{sec:simulation} and \ref{sec:Tuscaloosa} will show that use of metadata can improve detection power and time of estimation accuracy.
 This benefit is not limited to climatological pursuits; in other areas such as biology, economics, and engineering, domain expert knowledge is often available; e.g., knowledge from previous experiments on possible copy number variation locations, or the impact of certain political policy or regime changes on financial series.

 Of course, Bayesian methods account for {\it a priori} knowledge via the construction of prior distributions.
 From a Bayesian model selection perspective, the optimal model (i.e., multiple changepoint configuration) is the one with the highest posterior probability \citep{Clyde_George_2004}.
 This maximum {\it a posteriori} (MAP) rule can be loosely viewed as a penalization method, where the posterior density is a penalized likelihood and the prior density is the penalty.
-Compared to frequentist approaches, one advantage of Bayesian posterior analysis is that it can also provide measure of uncertainty for model parameters and changepoint locations.
+Compared to frequentist approaches, one advantage of Bayesian posterior analysis is that it can also provide a measure of uncertainty for model parameters and changepoint locations.
 Bayesian approaches have been proposed for retrospective multiple changepoint detection --- see \citet{Barry_Hartigan_1993, Chib_1998, Fearnhead_2006, Giron_etal_2007, Zhang_Siegmund_2007, Giordani_Kohn_2008, Fearnhead_Vasileiou_2009, Hannart_Naveau_2012}.
-However, theoretical studies of large sample performance of Bayesian methods are in general lacking; \citet{Du_etal_2016} study asymptotic consistency of changepoint locations, but only for independent data.
-More importantly, since existing Bayesian changepoint approaches are typically derived under non-informative prior distributions, they rarely explicate how to incorporate real subjective prior knowledge.
-One (and maybe the only) exception is \citet{Li_Lund_2015}, who account for metadata in a univariate precipitation time series.
+However, theoretical studies of large sample performance of Bayesian methods are in general lacking; while \citet{Du_etal_2016} study asymptotic consistency of changepoint locations, they only consider independent data.

+More importantly, existing Bayesian changepoint approaches are typically derived under non-informative prior distributions; they rarely explicate how to incorporate real subjective prior knowledge.
+BIC-based changepoint detection methods cannot readily handle subjective prior information: from a Bayesian model selection perspective, BIC is a large sample approximation of the marginal likelihood.
+Thus, comparing models directly based on their BICs imposes an implicit assumption that the prior probabilities of the models are the same, which is not appropriate when one wants to incorporate metadata information.

+The only exception to the above is \citet{Li_Lund_2015}, which accounts for metadata in a univariate precipitation time series.
+That work was written for a climate audience and was largely void of statistical and technical detail.
+This paper complements that work by dealing with the statistical and technical issues.
+It has a different focus and content, aiming to develop a general MDL framework that can handle prior information on changepoint times in a wide range of changepoint problems.
+For example, multivariate series, which involve the more challenging problem of borrowing information across component series, are pursued.
+In this sense, \citet{Li_Lund_2015} is a special case of the current paper.
+This paper also includes a thorough investigation of the asymptotic consistency of the proposed methods.